Amir-Abbas Hoveyda: Prime Minister of Iran (1965–1977)

 The first half of Hoveyda's premiership is marked by a sense of optimism.
 As already mentioned, in 1966, Hoveyda attempted to allure many elements of the intellectual community, as well as the opposition, into an informal agreement with the regime.
 Although talks between the two sides eventually broke down, Hoveyda never lost sight of what a partnership between the two could have accomplished.
-His pragmatic approach to politics allowed him to envision an incremental reform process that can be carried out through action.
+His pragmatic approach to politics allowed him to envision an incremental reform process that could be carried out through action.
 This is contrary to the path assumed by many Iranian intellectuals at the time, which involved quixotic solutions to problems such as electoral corruption and media censorship.
 Hoveyda resumed many of the reform initiatives set out by the Mansour administration.
 In particular, reform plans that were laid out by the Shah in the White Revolution.
 Although a secularist, he would even allocate government revenue to the clerical establishment.
 The clerical establishment was seen as a bulwark against Communism by the Shah, and was constantly reinforced (a policy that the Shah would later regret).